-Committee The Intelligence Co-ordinator co-ordinated the work of the Intelligence over the intelligence services.
+Committee The Intelligence Co-ordinator co-ordinated the work of the Intelligence

+Services and reported directly to the President and also made presentations to Cabinet over the intelligence services.
 An Inspector-General for Intelligence was appointed.
 The office had considerable powers including powers to subpoena and to get whatever documents it wanted from intelligence services 86